-- Ph.D. in Exercise Physiology, The Ohio State University
+- Doctor of Philosophy, Exercise Physiology, The Ohio State University

 Dunford, Marie and Doyle, J. A. “Nutrition for Sport and Exercise, Third Edition.”
 Wadsworth Cengage Learning.
 Belmont, California, In press.